guccibirkenstock/learning-journal/git-github.md

 `*` After cloning a repository, files have tracked status and are unmodified because they have been checked out but not edited.
-HEAD- label meaning "you are here"
+HEAD- label meaning "you are here" usually you gice a snapshot (new commit) a message explaining why the change was made